HanaJaafari/Frustratometer/docs/installation.rst

 Installing pydca
 ~~~~~~~~~~~~~~~~~

-`pydca` is an optional dependency that enables advanced bioinformatics functionalities.
+`pydca` is an optional dependency that enables the calculation of DCA Potts Models from multiple sequence alignments.
 To install `pydca`, follow these steps:

 1. **Clone the pydca Repository**
    Use Git to clone the repository to your local machine: